Choosing the right large language model for your use case and budget

 TL:DR - Fine tuning is key to model accuracy

-Fine tuning a LLM is when engineers help the model better understand which data in its dataset is likely to be false.
+Engineers fine tune a LLM to help the model better understand which data in its dataset is likely to be false.
 Take a model trained on a dataset where some people claim the earth is flat.
 If 10% claim the earth is flat and 90% claim the earth is round, then the model might say the earth is flat as much as 10% of the time.
-Fine tuning tells the model that the earth is not flat 100% of the time.
+Fine tuning tells the model that the earth is round 100% of the time.

 TL:DR - Some use cases require specific capabilities